 Due to my ecclectic training (Music Teaching Degree, Specialising in Flute at Professional Music Conservatoire of Valencia; Accredited Level 3 Suzuki Flute Teacher -through the European Suzuki Association in England and Finland, plus studies with Kelly Williamson in Canada-; Higher Degree in Drama, Specialising in Performance at ESAD Valencia) and to my moving from my native Spain to London in 2003, I have enjoyed until now a rich and varied professional live, including orchestral experience, as a soloist, (The Angel Orchestra), in Chamber music (Siebenburgen Woodwind Quintett, Anima Flute and Piano), world music (Amaka, Melthem), folk (with Paul Young) and progressive rock (with Joshua Burnell).
-I have also worked in improvisation as a hospital clown (PayaSOSpital), in straight theatre (Onatti Theatre Company), physical and devising theatre (Hayan Theatre Company), puppet theatre (Xarxa Teatre), site specific performance (Offstage Theatre) and Integrative Performance Practice (Experience Vocal Dance), across Spain, England, Scotland and Italy.
+I have also worked in improvisation as a hospital clown (PayaSOSpital), in straight theatre (Sedos, Onatti Theatre Company), physical and devising theatre (Hayan Theatre Company), puppet theatre (Xarxa Teatre), site specific performance (Offstage Theatre) and Integrative Performance Practice (Experience Vocal Dance), across Spain, England, Scotland and Italy.
 Much of my theatre experience made good use of my musical skills, both playing and/or singing on stage, as well as writing some music for the shows on a few occasions.

 Such a varied activity has allowed me to integrate knowledge derived from all of these performing disciplines and I have had the pleasure of being invited to teach Movement for Musicians and Stage Presence for Musicians Workshops both in Spain (TMJ, Valencia) and England (Suzuki Flute Summer School, Penzance); as well as flute master classes in England (Berkshire Suzuki Flute Group).